- Downtown Operations & Community Services

 Day Dock regulations:

-- From 1 a.m. to 6 a.m. daily, no vessels are permitted to anchor, raft to, moor or tie up to, the Day Dock.
+- From 1 a.m. to 6 a.m. daily, no vessels are permitted to anchor to, raft to, moor at, or tie up to the Day Dock.
 Vessels are permitted to tie up to the Day Dock at all other times.
 The registered owner of vessels that violate this will be held responsible.

 - No boat, sailing vessel, or other watercraft is permitted to anchor or moor in the Beaufort River within 200 feet of the Day Dock.